vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 ### Initialize the Service

 Next, initializes the ``PassesService`` inside the `configure.swift` file.
-This will implement all of the routes that Apple Wallet expects to exist on your server for you.
+This will implement all of the routes that Apple Wallet expects to exist on your server.

 ```swift
 import Fluent